ColinEspinas/awe/README.md

 Then use a bundler like [webpack](https://webpack.js.org/), [rollup](https://rollupjs.org/) or [parcel](https://parceljs.org/) to bundle your game.

-A template repository will be available in the future to quickly bootstrap games made with awe.
+A template repository will be available in the future to quickly bootstrap games made with Ineka.

 ## CI/CD Workflows